Balance Your Checkbook With Templates and Spreadsheets

 - Excel spreadsheets: For Microsoft Office users, there’s a simple Excel spreadsheet template and more robust versions that track your spending categories for you.

-- Google Sheets: To track everything in your Google account, use this classic checkbook version or just go with the simplest possible design.
+- Google Sheets: To track everything in your Google account, use the classic checkbook version or just go with the simplest possible design.

 - Open Office: Open source fans also have an excellent template available.